crawl/crawl/README.md

 ## Monster changes

-To make Zot easier, I was going to change the following monsters to be weaker.
+To make Zot easier, I am going to change the following monsters to be weaker.

 | Done | Monster               | Monster Enum               | Change |
 | ---- | --------------------- | -------------------------- | ------ |